Overseas-trained workers make up a significant part of the NHS workforce, and they often face additional barriers…...

 We look at a range of indicators to inform our decisions as to what we review, including:

-- Freedom to Speak Guardian Speaking Up Data
+- Freedom to Speak Up guardians – speaking up data

 - Information shared with the National Guardian’s Office